-St. Martin-in-the-Fields Episcopal Church is an inclusive and welcoming Christian community.
+St. Martin-in-the-Fields Episcopal Church is an joyful, inclusive, and welcoming Christian community in Northeast Tarrant County.

 As the church, we commit ourselves to making justice and inclusivity a reality in this congregation and the world.
 When we are baptized we promise to love our neighbors as ourselves and uphold the dignity of every human being.
 People of any sexual orientation or gender identity can pray, sing, lead, and minister in every way in our church.